home-assistant/home-assistant.io/source/components/switch.arest.markdown

 ---

 <img src='/images/supported_brands/arest.png' class='brand pull-right' />
-The arest switch platform allows you to toggle pins of your devices (like Arduino boards with a ethernet/wifi connection, the ESP8266, and the Raspberry Pi) running the [aREST](http://arest.io/) RESTful framework.
+The arest switch platform allows you to toggle pins of your devices (like Arduino boards with a ethernet/wifi connection, ESP8266 based devices, and the Raspberry Pi) running the [aREST](http://arest.io/) RESTful framework.

 To use your aREST enabled device in your installation, add the following to your `configuration.yaml` file: